 If you dislike salty foods you will want to avoid the Smithfield garlic and herb pork tenderloin all together.
 If salty doesn’t bother you then I say give it a try.
-I though the flavor was wonderful, if it weren’t for those salty deposits I would have said this is a must try item.
+I thought the flavor was wonderful, if it weren’t for those salty deposits I would have said this is a must try item.

 Would we buy a Smithfield garlic and herb pork tenderloin again?
 I would, the wife wouldn’t.
 Since she does the grocery shopping I guess we won’t be buying it again.